Punktum-dk/epp-xsd-files/README.md

 ### 1.6

   * Development use only
-  * Introduction of `requestedNsAdmin` for update host and create host
+  * Introduction of `dkhm:requestedNsAdmin` for update host and create host

 <a name="15"></a>
 ### 1.5